 - Seresto Collar: (dogs or cats) Kills fleas, repels and kills ticks.
-Protection lasts for 8 months.
-This collar is odorless, powder-less and leaves no greasy residue!
-The collar should stay on during bathing and swimming and is a break-away collar if it happens to get caught on something accidently.
+Protection lasts for eight months.
+This collar is odorless, powder-less, and leaves no greasy residue!
+The collar should stay on during bathing and swimming and is a break-away collar if it gets caught on something accidentally.

 - Comfortis: (prescription only) kills fleas and controls infestations.
 We carry limited quantities of this product for cats, but it can be ordered from VetSource.
 Protection lasts for 30 days.